Same-sex marriage in Saint Helena, Ascension and Tristan da Cunha: Same-sex marriage laws

-Same-sex marriage has been legal on Ascension Island since 1 January 2017, in Tristan da Cunha since 4 August 2017, and since 20 December 2017 in Saint Helena.
+Same-sex marriage has been legal in Ascension Island since 1 January 2017, in Tristan da Cunha since 4 August 2017, and in Saint Helena since 20 December 2017.

 Ascension Island

 The Marriage (Ascension) Ordinance 2016 permitting same-sex couples to marry was approved by the Ascension Island Council on 31 May 2016, in a unanimous 5–0 vote.
 It was signed by Governor Lisa Honan and published in the official gazette on 20 June.
 On 23 December 2016, Honan issued an order to commence the law on 1 January 2017.

 Article 2 of the ordinance reads:

 Tristan da Cunha

 On 23 February 2017, after consultation with Governor Honan, the Tristan da Cunha Island Council agreed to adopt an ordinance to legalise same-sex marriage.
 On 4 August, the Marriage (Tristan da Cunha) Ordinance, 2017, extending the application of the Marriage (Ascension) Ordinance, 2016 to Tristan da Cunha, was signed by Governor Honan and published in the official gazette.
 It took effect upon publication.